 In some cases, allegations from of child abuse are from a simple misunderstanding.
 Those convicted of child abuse may have to pay expensive fines and face jail or prison time No matter the circumstances it is highly advised that you seek an experienced criminal defense attorney.

-Attorneys for Child Abuse in Harris County, Texas
+Attorney for Child Abuse in Harris County, Texas

 Child abuse allegations can change your life.
 You may lose the ability to parent or face prison time.
 Stay silent with law enforcement and make the steps to your defense today.
 Call an domestic violence attorney at The Benken Law Firm for trusted legal representation.